 |Additional Information (Assessment)

 ||1 essay (1000 words); weekly exercises and 2 class tests.
 Coursework and class tests 50%; degree exam 50%.

 ||Hours & Minutes

 On completion of this course, the student will be able to:

-- The student will be able to understand the main points of the Spanish language grammar with strong input on vocabulary and familiar matters of day to day living.
+- Understand the main points of the Spanish language grammar with clear standard input on vocabulary and familiar matters regularly encountered in work, school, leisure, etc.

-- The student will be able to understand and express themselves in the target language and deal with most situations likely to arise while travelling in an area where the language is spoken.
+- Understand and express themselves in the target language and deal with most situations likely to arise while traveling in an area where the language is spoken.

-- The student will be able to describe personal experiences and events, briefly giving reasons and explanations for opinions and future plans.
+- Describe experiences and events, dreams, hopes and ambitions and briefly give reasons and explanations for opinions and plan.